jrotieno/mers_cov/README.md

 ## Scope of this dataset

-This dataset assigns clades to MERS-CoV samples and tree placement nearest `NC_019843.3`.
+This dataset assigns clades to MERS-CoV samples and tree placement relative to `NC_019843.3`.

 ## Features